 Prerequisites: COMM 101.

-Description: Advanced introductory course in instructional communication.
-Focus on: understanding variables associated with the communication process in instructional settings, and managing instructional communication more effectively.
-Experimental and cognitive understanding of the role of communication in the instructional process.
+Description: Advanced introductory course in instructional communication, focusing on understanding variables associated with the communication process in instructional settings and managing instructional communication more effectively.
+Provides an experimental and a cognitive understanding of the role of communication in the instructional process.

 Prerequisites: 12 hrs communication studies, or permission.